arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>America</strong> and <strong>Japan</strong> announced plans to strengthen their security alliance amid concerns over China’s growing influence in the “[Indo-Pacific](https://www.economist.com/asia/2023/01/04/reinventing-the-indo-pacific)”.
+<strong>America</strong> and <strong>Japan</strong> announced plans to strengthen their security alliance amid concerns over China’s growing influence in the [Indo-Pacific region](https://www.economist.com/asia/2023/01/04/reinventing-the-indo-pacific).
 The new initiatives include reorganising American troops based in [Okinawa](https://www.economist.com/asia/2022/05/14/fifty-years-after-america-returned-okinawa-to-japan-it-still-feels-cut-off), a Japanese island, into a new regiment equipped with anti-ship missiles.
 Japan also signed a defence agreement with <strong>Britain</strong>, which will allow both countries to deploy troops on each other’s territory.

 For a second time in two weeks, a batch of <strong>classified documents </strong>was revealed to have been in <strong>Joe Biden’s </strong>private possession.
 Aides to Mr Biden had found the first batch, including briefings dating from his 2009-17 vice-presidency, at his think-tank.
 This is all manna for [Republicans](https://www.economist.com/leaders/2023/01/04/what-the-kevin-mccarthy-saga-means-for-americas-congress) who wish to divert attention from [Donald Trump’s documents scandal](https://www.economist.com/united-states/2022/08/10/the-raid-on-mar-a-lago-could-shake-americas-foundations)—and to fuel investigations into the current occupant of the White House.